 In Kenya we purely arrange fly-in safaris.
 Since roads are in poor conditions, this is the best way to reach remote areas quickly and comfortably.
 We also recommend a combination of safari and beach, since Kenya offers both safari areas as well as wonderful beaches.
 There is also a great 18-hole golf course at the coast.

-Be inspired for your journey our tour sample Kenya Best Moments.
 We would gladly contact you to discuss your individual expectations and are looking forward to being your professional partner for the organisation of your travel arrangement to Africa.

 Jamhuri ya Kenya (Swahili); Republic of Kenya